Kotlin/kotlin-spec/docs/src/md/kotlin.core/overload-resolution.md

 - Current class companion object receiver has higher priority than any of the superclass companion objects;
 - Superclass companion object receivers are prioritized according to the inheritance order.

-> Important: these rules mean implicit receivers are always totally ordered w.r.t. their priority, as no two implicit receivers can have the same priority.
+> Important: these rules mean implicit receivers are always totally ordered w.r.t. their priority, as no two implicit receivers can have the same priority;
+> with the exception of declarations introducing several extension or receiver context parameters.

 > Important: DSL-specific annotations (marked with [`kotlin.DslMarker`] annotation) change the availability of implicit receivers in the following way: for all types marked with a particular DSL-specific annotation, only the highest priority implicit receiver is available in a given scope.

-The implicit receiver having the highest priority is also called the _default implicit receiver_.
+The implicit receivers having the highest priority are also called the _default implicit receivers_.
-The default implicit receiver is available in a scope as `this`.
+The default implicit receivers are available in a scope as `this`.
 Other available receivers may be accessed using [labeled this-expressions][This-expressions].

 If an implicit receiver is available in a given scope, it may be used to call callables implicitly in that scope without using the navigation operator.

-For [extension callables][Callables and `invoke` convention], the receiver used as the extension receiver parameter is called *extension receiver*, while the implicit receiver associated with the declaration scope the extension is declared in is called *dispatch receiver*.
+For [callables with more than once receiver][Callables and `invoke` convention], the receiver used as the extension receiver parameter is called *extension receiver*, the implicit receiver associated with the declaration scope the extension is declared in is called *dispatch receiver*, and the receivers coming from contexts are called *context receivers*.
-For a particular callable invocation, any or both receivers may be involved, but, if an extension receiver is involved, the dispatch receiver must be implicit.
+For a particular callable invocation, if an extension receiver is involved, the dispatch and context receivers must be implicit.

 > Note: by definition, local extension callables do not have a dispatch receiver, as they are declared in a statement scope.